huifenqi/arch/decisions/0010-git-basics-and-style-guide.md

 ## Context

-We use git and GitHub in different ways, it’s emergency to teach team members with the git basics and the workflow we will use.
+We use git and GitHub in different ways, it’s emergency to teach team members with the git basics and style guide we will use.

 ## Decision